Achaemenid destruction of Athens: First phase: Xerxes I (480 BCE)

 Shortly thereafter, Xerxes lost a large part of his fleet to the Greeks during the Battle of Salamis.
 With the Persians' naval superiority removed from the war, Xerxes feared that the Greeks might sail to the Hellespont and destroy his pontoon bridges.
 According to Herodotus, Mardonius volunteered to remain in Greece and complete the campaign with a hand-picked group of troops while advising Xerxes to retreat to Asia with the bulk of the Persian army.
-Attica was abandoned by the Persians, with Mardonius over-wintering in Boeotia and Thessaly.
+Attica was abandoned by the Persians, with Mardonius overwintering in Boeotia and Thessaly.

 Some Athenians were thus able to return to their burnt-out city for the winter, but they would again have to evacuate in the face of another Persian offensive in June 479 BCE.